BfE-Technology/BfE-Technology.github.io/index.md

           <ul>
             <li>Provides digital access through mini servers, portable solar kiosks and an in-house mobile app to 6 countries across Africa</li>
             <li>Recipient of numerous awards including <a href="https://microsoftcaregh.com/2019/07/25/a-solar-powered-mobile-digital-kiosk-that-empowers-women-across-rwanda/" target="_blank">Microsoft's affordable Access Initiative grant</a> and <a href="https://africa50innovationchallenge.com/solutions/" target="_blank">Special Recognition Award at Africa 50 Innovation Challenge</a> </li>
-            <li>Read <a href="https://techpoint.africa/2020/01/09/ared-profile/" target="_blank">an Techpoint Africa article about the startup</a>, where they raised 500K USD as of Jan 2020 and are on track to even more rapid expansion</li>
+            <li>Raised USD 500K as of Jan 2020 and on track to more rapid expansion; read more at <a href="https://techpoint.africa/2020/01/09/ared-profile/" target="_blank">their interview with Techpoint Africa</a></li>
           </ul>
       </div>
     </div>